 These analyses are generated automatically by a local language model.
 Like any generative system, it can occasionally produce small factual inaccuracies or unusual phrasings.
 Additionally, the textual analysis is generated independently from the fair probability model: the LLM does not receive the computed probabilities as input, so its conclusions may sometimes diverge from the fair probabilities shown on the card.
 Both perspectives are complementary and each has its own basis.

 numbertwenty is not a prediction engine.
 It illustrates how outcomes can vary widely even between games with nearly identical stats.
 Football is inherently chaotic, and randomness is part of its beauty.
+The model is fully explainable — no black-box neural networks, every calculation can be traced.

 Each match is presented through a match card.
 Cards display fair probabilities — either predicted before the match (for upcoming games) or observed after the match (for past games).
 Two badges are shown: